Case Study #02 ~$1,000,000 in Project Exposure Recovered Through Commercial Control in 30 Days

 The losses were recoverable.
 They just needed to be seen clearly before they could be acted on.

-Project overruns rarely announce themselves until they're expensive.
+Project overruns rarely announce themselves until they are expensive.
 Early commercial control is the difference between recovery and write-off.